-The Autumn Statement on 5 December 2012 announced that the UK corporation tax rate will reduce to 21% by 2014.
-With the 2013 Budget Statement on 20 March 2013 it was announced that an additional 1% reduction to 20% is expected by 2015.
-A reduction in the rate from 26% to 25% (effective from 1 April 2012) was substantively enacted on 5 July 2011, and further reductions to 24% (effective from 1 April 2012) and 23% (effective from 1 April 2013) were substantively enacted on 26 March 2012 and 3 July 2012 respectively.
-This will reduce the company's future current tax charge accordingly.
-The deferred tax asset at 31 December 2012 has been calculated based on the rate of 23% substantively enacted at the balance sheet date.
+The Finance Act 2013 received Royal Assent on 17 July 2013 and introduced reductions in the UK corporation tax rate to 21% (effective from 1 April 2014) and 20% (effective from 1 April 2015).
+These reductions will reduce the company's future current charge accordingly.
+The deferred tax asset has been calculated based on the rate of 21% enacted at the balance sheet date.